-'...that for trustees the "branch" and "agency" tests apply to non-corporate trustees and the "permanent establishment" test to corporate trustees.
-Non-UK resident trust companies that are trustees therefore need only be concerned about being treated as UK resident if they carry on a business through a permanent establishment in the UK.'
+"... that for trustees the 'branch' and 'agency' tests apply to noncorporate trustees and the "permanent establishment" test to corporate trustees.
+Non-UK resident trust companies that are trustees therefore need only be concerned about being treated as UK resident if they carry on a business through a permanent establishment in the UK".

-It can be seen from s.
-69(2D) above that nothing in that sub-section suggests that different tests apply according to whether the trustee is a natural or legal person.2
+It can be seen from s.69(2D) which is quoted above that there is nothing in that sub-section which suggests that different tests apply according to whether the trustee is a natural or legal person.